1 Introduction

 Olen of Lycia, one of the founders of the oracle, was born before the poet Orpheus.
 [76]

-Olen was the son of Lycus, son of Pandion, who migrated from Athens to Lycia, and is estimated to have been born around 1280 BC.
+Olen was the son of Lycus, son of Pandion, who migrated from Athens to Lycia, and is estimated to have been born in 1280 BC.
 [77]

 Phemonoe, the oracle's first female seer, preceded Orpheus by 27 years.
 [78]